neverIand/watermark_batch_script/README.md

 # README
-A simple python script that adds watermark to images and compress them back to .rar files.
+A simple python script that adds watermark to images and compress them back to .zip files.
 Requires UnRAR.exe.
 This script is just for my personal use and is developed for a specific workflow.

 ## Run the script